Hridoy-Kabiraj/DUNE/README.md

-# PyReactor - Nuclear Reactor Simulator
+# DUNE - Nuclear Reactor Simulator

 ## About

-PyReactor is an advanced point kinetics nuclear reactor simulator with a graphical user interface (GUI) designed for educational purposes and reactor physics demonstrations.
+DUNE is an advanced point kinetics nuclear reactor simulator with a graphical user interface (GUI) designed for educational purposes and reactor physics demonstrations.
 This package provides a comprehensive simulation environment that models nuclear reactor behavior, including neutronics, thermal hydraulics, and control systems.

 ### Key Features